 - Diamond Grading Report: Many consider this to be the blueprint of a diamond.
-Starting with the 4Cs – cut, clarity, colour, and carat – the report includes precise measurements and shape, as well as a plot or map of the individual diamond’s characteristics.
+Starting with the 4Cs of diamonds – cut, clarity, colour, and carat – the report includes precise measurements and shape, as well as a plot or map of the individual diamond inclusions, also known as characteristics.
 The diamond grading report will also note if the diamond has a girdle inscription, and will describe important characteristics beyond the clarity grade.

 - Diamond Dossier®: This dossier offers the same grading information as the Diamond Grading Report, minus the plotted diagram.
 To prove authenticity, the dossier also includes the laser inscription number on the diamond’s girdle.

 Ready to explore the grading behind GIA certified diamonds?
 You can view our sample GIA Diamond Grading Report to familiarize yourself with the look and orientation of GIA diamond reports.
 You’ll find a GIA grading report on the product page of every loose diamond on our website, but you can also download a sample below.
 Note the GIA diamond chart including the 4Cs, a plotted diagram and mapping of the stone’s proportions.